leavez/cocoapods-binary/README.md

 #### Known Issue

 - doesn't support watchos now
-- dSYM files is missing for dynamic frameworks using this plugin
+- dSYM files is missing for dynamic frameworks using this plugin.
+Walkaround: Don't use this plugin for a release build.
+Add a if condition with ENV around `plugin 'cocoapods-binary'`

 ## License